Quick Facts About 360-Degree Cameras

 - Surround-view monitors let you view 360 degrees, making backing into and out of parking spaces easier.
 They’re also a valuable safety feature.

-- Only a handful of new models with a 360-degree camera cost less than $40,000.
+- Only a limited number of new models with a 360-degree camera cost less than $40,000.

-You’ve probably heard the 360-degree camera called by various names: “Bird’s-eye view” and “surround view” are arguably the two most popular alternatives.
+You’ve probably heard the 360-degree camera called by various names: “bird’s-eye view” and “surround-view” are arguably the two most popular alternatives.
 But a rose by any other name, right?
-The 360-degree camera is gaining popularity as a must-have tool in new vehicles’ safety-and-driver-aid arsenals.
+The 360-degree camera is gaining popularity as a must-have tool in new vehicles’ safety and driver-aid arsenals.
 However, the main stumbling block is that it’s an expensive add-on for most vehicles, at least for mainstream carmakers, where you find it on the options list for higher trim levels or as a standard feature of the most expensive trims.

 Despite the cost, we’ll make the case for a 360-degree camera on your next car.